 Mixed Assets Funds & Money Market:

-Meanwhile, money market sectors – predominantly comprising short-term borrowings and deposits – continued to show relatively little movement, with returns of 0.12% and 1.22%.
+Meanwhile, money market sectors – predominantly comprising short-term borrowings and deposits – continued to show relatively little movement, with returns of 0.19%.

 Silicon Valley Bank and Signature Bank had failed, and it reminded investors all too well of the banking crisis in 2008.
 US President Joe Biden and Treasury Secretary Janet Yellen were quick to assure the public that history would not repeat itself, with the latter telling the Senate Finance Committee that “Americans can feel confident that their deposits will be there when they need them”.
 However, the market was impacted by the financial difficulties of Credit Suisse, which faced financial woes and was forced to be sold to fellow Swiss banking giant UBS.
 Tensions in Ukraine are also worsening as a US drone was reportedly brought down by a Russian fighter jet and the International Criminal Court issued an arrest warrant for Russian President Vladimir Putin.
 Meanwhile, gold climbed 7.15% – highlighting a turn to safer pastures amid ongoing political and economic turmoil.

 Inflation remains Fed's key focus